catalystneuro/turner-lab-to-nwb/src/turner_lab_to_nwb/asap_m1_mptp/conversion_notes.md

 > The animals were prepared surgically using aseptic techniques under Isoflurane inhalation anesthesia (Pasquereau and Turner, 2011).
 A cylindrical stainless steel chamber was implanted at an angle of 35◦ in the coronal plane to allow access to the arm-related regions of the left M1 and the posterior putamen.
 The chamber and hardware for head fixation were fixed to the skull with bone screws and methyl methacrylate polymer.

 From the pyramidal tract neurons paper:
-'After training, each monkey was prepared surgically for recording using aseptic surgery under Isoflurane inhalation anesthesia.
+> After training, each monkey was prepared surgically for recording using aseptic surgery under Isoflurane inhalation anesthesia.
 A cylindrical stainless steel chamber was implanted with stereotaxic guidance over a burr hole allowing access to the arm-related regions of the left M1 and the posterior putamen.
 The chamber was oriented parallel to the coronal plane at an angle of 35° so that electrode penetrations were orthogonal to the cortical surface.
 The chamber was fixed to the skull with bone screws and dental acrylic.
 Bolts were embedded in the acrylic to allow fixation of the head during recording sessions.
 Prophylactic antibiotics and analgesics were administered postsurgically.'